-My name is Hye-Jin Park and I am a doctoral student in Human Development and Family Studies with a concentration in Lifespan Human Development and Family Diversity.
-My advisor is Dr. Desiree Qin.
-My research interests consist of understanding how different processes contribute to the well-being of Asian immigrant children and families in the United States.
-More specifically, I am interested in how the model minority myth, immigration issues, culture, and parenting can impact the developmental outcomes of Asian American children.
-My work experiences with Chinese and Korean immigrant families in a research lab in Maryland has led me to my research interests in the Asian immigrant population.
-The main goal of my research is to better understand immigrant families’ experiences and help growing immigrant communities in their struggles to adapt.
-I am currently working on two projects related to high-achieving Asian American students’ perception of their grades, parenting and adolescents’ mental health.
+Hyejin Park is a doctoral student in Human Development and Family Studies with a concentration in Diversity, Youth, and Family Development.
+Her advisor is Dr. Desiree Qin.
+Her research interests consist of understanding how different processes contribute to the well-being of Asian immigrant children and families in the United States.
+Her work experiences with Chinese and Korean immigrant families in a research lab in Maryland has led her to her research interests in the Asian immigrant community.
+She is interested in family relationships and roles (i.e., siblings, parents) where role reversal parentification has occurred and its subsequent impact on children’s developmental outcomes.
+She has a broader goal of translating research into effective interventions and bringing findings back to the immigrant communities.
+She is currently working on two projects related to high-achieving Asian American students’ perception of their grades, parenting and adolescents’ mental health.